Magical Mara & the Serene Serengeti

 All of our trips are entirely bespoke and we will continually refine your itinerary until it’s perfect.

 Safari outfits on and camera packed; you are ready for your "Out of Africa" experience in some of the world's best-loved national parks.
 Depart for Kenya on your flight from London to Nairobi, the capital city.
 On arrival, Swissport airside assistance will meet you and help with customs and immigration clearance after which you will meet your safari guide for a transfer to your hotel: the luxurious five-star Hemingways Nairobi.
-With butler service, 80 square meter bedrooms and a private terrace, indulge in the deluxe suite as you relax after the intercontinental flight.
+With butler service, 80 square metre bedrooms and a private terrace, indulge in the deluxe suite as you relax after the intercontinental flight.

 After a good night of rest and you have enjoyed your breakfast; adventure on some great excursions.
 Your safari guide will drive you first to visit the David Sheldrick Wildlife Trust and Elephant Orphanage.
 This Trust does valuable conservation work hand-rearing orphaned elephants and rhinos before re-introducing them back into the wild.
 Get involved in a wonderful operation which is saving some of Africa's endangered and threatened wildlife.